logo

 • Harold G. Fox Scholarship (2022)

-• Sir Louis Gluckstein Advocacy Competition (1st place), Lincoln’s Inn (2021)
+• Sir Louis Gluckstein Advocacy Competition (1st), Lincoln’s Inn (2021)

 • Lord Denning Scholarship, Lincoln’s Inn (2021)